 Dennis is the county representative on the Fountain Creek Watershed Flood Control and Greenway District, Pikes Peak Workforce Executive Board and the Regional Building Department Board.
 He serves on numerous other boards and committees — including the Pikes Peak Rural Transportation Authority and Pikes Peak Area Council of Governments.

-Dennis has again been elected by his peers to serve as Chairman of the BoCC for 2013.
-During his previous tenure as chair departments were combined and the organization streamlined for greater efficiency resulting in Standard and Poors raising the county’s credit rating to its highest level.
+Dennis has been honored to have been selected by his peers to serve as Chairman of the BoCC multiple times in his tenure.
+During those time departments were combined and the organization streamlined for greater efficiency resulting in Standard and Poors raising the county’s credit rating to its highest level.

-Dennis’ community accomplishments include expansion of the Fort Carson Buffer Zone, re-opening Willow Springs Pond, establishment of a railroad quiet zone, neighborhood clean-ups, wildfire protection plans and the addition of parks and open space in the county.
+Dennis’ community accomplishments include expansion of the Fort Carson Buffer Zone, re-opening Willow Springs Pond, establishment of a railroad quiet zone, neighborhood clean-ups, wildfire protection plans, significant capacity upgrades to major county roads and the addition of parks and open space in the county.

 El Paso County Road Projects